Chart Color Schemes

 Waterford has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Ten projects identified by AreaSearch are expected to influence the local area's performance significantly.
-Key projects include Bethania to Logan Village Rail Trail, Holmview Central Shopping Centre Stage 2 Expansion, Beenleigh Train Station Upgrade, and Yarrabilba Town Centre.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 11 projects likely to impact the region.
+Notable initiatives include Bethania to Logan Village Rail Trail, Holmview Central Shopping Centre Stage 2 Expansion, Beenleigh Train Station Upgrade, and Yarrabilba Town Centre.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.